burrowsa/RunTests.jl/README.md

 When you run many test files together, like this, all their tests are pooled and you get one report for them all.
 If you don't specify a directory `run_tests` will default to running tests from the "test" folder.

-RunTests.jl is extensible, in fact `@xfail`, `@skipif` and `parameterize` are implemented as extensions.
+RunTests.jl is extensible, in fact `@xfail`, `@skipif` and `@parameterize` are implemented as extensions.
 You can extend RunTests.jl to add further types of tests or categories of test result.